 Levada do Rei overview

 The walk starts at Water Treatment Plant at Quebradas in São Jorge and follows the Levada all the way to its source – Ribeiro Bonito stream.
 On your way, you will walk along the path offering spectacular views over surrounding valleys and farmlands.
-Following that, you will enter a nearly amazon like native forest while entering few short tunnels.
+Following that, you will enter a near amazon like native forest while entering few short tunnels.
 Also, This is a fun and very diverse walk ending at a beautiful stream where you can replenish before heading back.

-Levada do Rei is an 11 km, there and back route and will take you around 3 to 4 horse to complete it depending on your speed and amount of photo breaks.
+Levada do Rei is an 11 km, there and back route and will take you around 3 to 4 hours to complete it depending on your speed and amount of photo breaks.
 It is officially rated as moderate in difficulty.
 However, I didn’t find anything difficult about this trial.
-But I guess if you suffer from vertigo or fear of heights, there are few moments where it could potentially be dangerous.
+But I guess if you suffer from vertigo or fear of heights, there are a few moments where it could potentially be dangerous.

 Curral das Freiras (Nun’s Valley)

 In theory, Nun’s Valley is neither a Levada nor a Vereda.
 Most visitors drive here or take a bus to admire the Viewpoint of Eira Do Serrado and the spectacular Vally of Nun’s.
-Yet you can make it a walk if you want to (i did), and the place is magical, really worth it.
+Yet you can make it a walk if you want to (i did), and the place is magical and really worth it.
 Also, extremely easy to get to from Funchal, and, trust me, the bus journey is an experience in itself.
 There are no excuses.

 Nuns Valley (Curral das Freitas) is a village sitting at the bottom of a vast cauldron nestled within almost vertical mountains in the heart of the Madeira island.

 When the French pirates attacked Madeira in 1566, the nuns from the Santa Clara convent fled from their homes and found refuge here.
 The village is very isolated; therefore, locals mainly live off what they grow.
 The local chestnuts are delicious and are used in everyday cooking.
-I was also told that chestnuts were used in cooking before the rice was introduced to the island.
+I was also told that chestnuts were used in cooking before rice was introduced to the island.